offalynne/Input/docs/5.0/Verbs-and-Bindings.md

 The [`INPUT_VERB_COLLISION_GROUPS`](Configuration?id=profiles-and-bindings) macro allows you to differentiate groups of verbs that should not affect one another when checking for collisions (either using [`input_binding_test_collisions()`](Functions-(Binding-Access)?id=input_binding_test_collisionsverb-binding-playerindex-profilename) or [`input_binding_set_safe()`](Functions-(Binding-Access)?id=input_binding_set_safeverb-binding-playerindex-alternate-profilename)).
 This is useful for separating sets of verbs that are contextually separate, such as verbs that are used in a menu and verbs that are used during gameplay.
 By putting menu verbs and gameplay verbs in two different collision groups, two identical bindings in two different groups can co-exist.

 A verb can be in multiple groups at a time and may collide with any other verbs in any groups it is in.
 If a verb is not assigned to a collision then it may collide with all verbs, regardless of what collision group the colliding verb is in.
-You can return the collision groups for a verb by calling [`input_verb_get_collision_groups()`](Functions-(Other)?id=input_verb_get_collision_groupsverb).
+You can return the collision groups for a verb by calling [`input_verb_get_collision_groups()`](Functions-(Other)?id=input_verb_get_collision_groupsverb), and a verb that has not been assigned a collision group with return `undefined`.

 `INPUT_VERB_COLLISION_GROUPS` must be defined using the following format:
 ```